rsyslog/rsyslog/source/configuration/modules/mmanon.rst

 ::

   module(load="mmanon") action(type="omfile" file="/path/to/non-anon.log")
-  action(type="mmanon" ipv4.bits="32" mode="simple" replacementChar="\*")
+  action(type="mmanon" ipv4.bits="32" ipv4.mode="simple" replacementChar="\*" ipv6.enable="off")
   action(type="omfile" file="/path/to/anon.log")

-The next snippet is also based on the first one, but anonimzes an "odd" number of bits, 12.
+The next snippet is also based on the first one, but anonymizes an "odd" number of bits, 12.
 The value of 12 is used by some folks as a compromise between keeping privacy and still permiting to gain some more in-depth insight from log files.
 Note that anonymizing 12 bits may be